Xi Jinping: Reforms

-In November 2013, at the conclusion of the third plenum of the 18th Central Committee, the Communist Party delivered the Decision on Several Major Issues Concerning Comprehensively Deepening Reform, a far-reaching reform agenda that alluded to changes in both economic and social policy.
+In November 2013, at the conclusion of the third plenum of the 18th Central Committee, the Communist Party adopted the Decision on Several Major Issues Concerning Comprehensively Deepening Reform, a far-reaching reform agenda that alluded to changes in both economic and social policy.
 Xi signaled at the plenum that he was consolidating control of the massive internal security organization that was formerly the domain of Zhou Yongkang.
 The Central Leading Group for Comprehensively Deepening Reforms—another ad hoc policy coordination body led by Xi upgraded to a commission in 2018—was also formed to oversee the implementation of the reform agenda.
 Termed "comprehensive deepening reforms", they were said to be the most significant since Deng Xiaoping's 1992 Southern Tour.
 The plenum also announced economic reforms and resolved to abolish the laogai system of "re-education through labour", which was largely seen as a blot on China's human rights record.
 The system has faced significant criticism for years from domestic critics and foreign observers.

 In 2015, Xi announced the Four Comprehensives, namely comprehensively build a moderately prosperous society, deepening reform, governing the nation according to law, and strictly governing the Party; in 2021, at the 100th anniversary of the CCP, Xi declared that China achieved its goal of building a moderately prosperous society in all respects.
 In January 2016, a two-child policy replaced the one-child policy, which was in turn was replaced with a three-child policy in May 2021.
 In July 2021, all family size limits as well as penalties for exceeding them were removed.
+Since abandoning population control restrictions, China has pursued pro-natalist policies in an attempt to boost the birth rate.